Stochastic wave-current interaction in thermal shallow water dynamics: Short time - small wave scaling regime

 \section{Short time - small wave scaling regime}

-Short time corresponds to choosing the time scale to be $T = L/\sqrt{gH}$, the time it takes for a gravity wave to traverse the horizontal length scale. `Small wave' means that the amplitude of the wave is small.
+Short time corresponds to choosing the time scale to be $T = L/\sqrt{gH}$, the time it takes for a gravity wave to traverse the horizontal length scale. `Small wave' means that the amplitude of the wave is small, but not small enough to consider taking the rigid lid limit.
 In this setting, the scales are given by \begin{framed}

 \end{framed} In this scaling regime, the EB Lagrangian takes the form

 so the corresponding action is given by

 with boundary conditions given by